shixiao/cs426-spring2022-labs/lab0/lab0.md

 # Collaboration policy

 ## General Statement on Collaboration
-TL;DR: Same as [CS323](https://zoo.cs.yale.edu/classes/cs323/current/syllabus.html)for the individual labs (which Labs 0-4 are).
+TL;DR: Same as [CS323](https://zoo.cs.yale.edu/classes/cs323/current/syllabus.html) for the individual labs (which Labs 0-4 are).

 Programming, like composition, is an individual creative process in which you must reach your own understanding of the problem and discover a path to its solution.
 During this time, discussions with others (including members of the teaching staff) are encouraged.
 But see the Gilligan's Island Rule below.